Getting Real about Northern Ireland

 But the South African economy was changing rapidly.
 Western sanctions and dis-investment had resulted in vast swathes of the (relatively advanced) South African economy being bought up by the Afrikaner elite at knock-down prices, but they needed access to international markets and skilled labour to make those businesses profitable on an ongoing basis.

-Why pay a poorly qualified white man several times the going rate for a hard working and well motivated black?
+Why pay a poorly qualified white man several times the going rate for a hardworking and well-motivated black?
 Why lose access to vital international input goods and markets for exports when these are essential for modern businesses to operate profitably and at scale?
 Some way had to be found to end the sanctions regime Apartheid had belated engendered.
 The war in Angola against well trained Cuban troops had also been extremely costly in blood and treasure.

 Ending Apartheid required that these new Afrikaner business elites could overcome the opposition of traditional farming, mining, public administration, and security elites who were the chief beneficiaries of Apartheid.
 Everybody else was losing.
 And as a proportion of GNP and in terms of tax revenues, farming and mining were becoming less and less important in the economy as a whole.
 Even in those industries, mechanisation was making access to the cheap unskilled black labour Apartheid provided less and less necessary.

 Eventually the interests of the new white economic elite won out.
 Provided the security of the white community could be guaranteed, Afrikaners could continue to control a growing economy even if concessions had to be made on the political front to end sanctions.
-Of course no one (or very few) predicted the seismic effect that releasing Mandela ended up having on world opinion and domestic politics in South Africa.
+Of course, no one (or very few) predicted the seismic effect that releasing Mandela ended up having on world opinion and domestic politics in South Africa.
 It turned out that he was not going to be quite the black puppet whose strings could be pulled by his white masters.

 But he succeeded in reassuring whites that their lives and property were safe in his hands, and the South African economy remains largely owned by Afrikaners to this day.
 Sanctions ended, and wars in southern Africa receded.
-Apartheid had served its purpose, but had had its day.
+Apartheid had served its purpose but had had its day.
 Straight forward international capitalism was much more lucrative.

 Sadly, South Africa is still the most unequal major country in the world.
 A political revolution was not followed by an economic revolution.
-Afrikaner economic interests still rule the land with a largely complicit and growing black middle class sharing the spoils.
+Afrikaner economic interests still rule the land with a largely complicit and growing Black middle class sharing the spoils.
 The vast majority in the former Bantustans and black townships remain almost as impoverished as ever.
-Many of the inefficiencies of gross inequality, crime, and under-education remain, but will have to be addressed someday.
+Many of the inefficiencies of gross inequality, crime, and under-education remain, but will have to be addressed some day.
 Perhaps another political revolution will be required.

 I relate this story to illustrate my point that it tends to be the economic interests of ruling elites that determine the course of history in the long term.
 Yes, there may be sentimental attachments to long held views and traditions, but these things are subject to the changing economic interests of ruling elites.
 Old systems and structures can persist until long after they serve any useful economic function, but usually serve as window dressing rather than as substantive policy.
 There will be many more Commanders of the British Empire awarded in Royal Honours lists, long after the term has lost all practical meaning.